-The 2019B Bonds are secured by and payable from the subordinate pledged revenue consisting of monies derived by the District from the following sources, net of any collection costs: (i) subordinate property taxes; (ii) subordinate specific ownership taxes; (iii) subordinate capital fees; (iv) any amounts in the 2019A surplus fund; and (v) any other legally available monies which the District determines to be treated as pledged revenue.
+The 2019B Bonds are secured by and payable from the subordinate pledged revenue consisting of monies derived by the District from the following sources, net of any collection costs: (i) subordinate property taxes; (ii) subordinate specific ownership taxes; (iii) subordinate capital fees (inclusive of development fees described in Note 7); (iv) any amounts in the 2019A surplus fund; and (v) any other legally available monies which the District determines to be treated as pledged revenue.
 The 2019B Bonds are also secured by amounts held by the trustee in the reserve fund.